Register for the Skills Training Pre-Encuentro

 The day will begin at 9:00 a.m. at the Americana Hotel in Nogales, AZ, and go until 6:00 pm.
 Lunch and snacks will be provided.
 There is no fee to participate in the training, but registration is required.
 This registration is for Thurs.
 Nov.
 15 only.
 (To register for the rest of the Border Encuentro, sign up here.)

 Yes!
-I am signing up for a full day of skills workshops on Thursday, November 15.
+I am signing up on the waiting list for a full day of skills workshops on Thursday, November 15.

 The Training Day will include these interactive workshops with activists, migrant youth, advocates and journalists: